githubdoe/skysolve/README.md

-There is a setup script meant to automate the many setup steps involved with configuring a Raspberry 4 running Raspbian, so that it can run the image capture and plate solving astro application I wrote called skysolve.
+There is a setup script meant to automate the many setup steps involved with configuring a Raspberry 4 running Raspbian, so that it can run this image capture and plate solving astro application I wrote called skysolve.

 ## Install

-When you are ready, you can follow these steps:
+When you are ready, you can follow these steps to install in on the Raspberry pi:

 1. You will need to flash that raspbian img file to an SD card.
 The easiest way to do this is to use the RaspberryPi imager